 The Sheep’s Tale

-The Sheep’s Tale by John Lewis-Stempel is a warm and engaging biography that invites readers into the intimate world of sheep through the eyes of one of our most celebrated nature writers.
-John Lewis-Stempel, author of multiple Sunday Times bestsellers and a two-time winner of the Wainwright Prize for nature writing, brings his signature wit and depth of knowledge to a subject that is often misunderstood.
+A warm and personal biography of the sheep by one of our most celebrated nature writers - author of multiple Sunday Times bestsellers and twice winner of the Wainwright Prize for nature writing.

 Book Hero Magic summarised reviews for this book.
 While it's new and still learning, it may not be perfect - your feedback is welcome!
 HOW HAS THIS BEEN REVIEWED?